 Rule Updates: 120-Credit Hours to Sit for CPA Exam

-Soon, Indiana students will be able to sit for the CPA Exam at 120-credit hours (although 150 hours is still required for licensure).
+Indiana students are now eligible to sit for the CPA Exam at 120-credit hours (although 150 hours is still required for licensure).
 This rule incorporates changes to the CPA Exam and makes way for CPA Evolution and the new Exam.
 The rule removes Exam section names and windows, allows continuous testing and retaking of a failed section, and moves Indiana into the group of 47 jurisdictions that allows candidates to sit for the Exam at 120-credit hours.

 At its July 29 meeting, the Indiana Board of Accountancy held a public hearing for the 120-to-sit and CPA Exam changes rule.
 The Indiana Board of Accountancy unanimously approved the rule.
 On November 2, this rule became effective.